This website requires JavaScript.

 Overall, the increasing need to quantify variables like experience and performance, especially in the light of new legislation, may motivate countries to adopt a more disciplined approach to pay decisions.

-Friday Coffee Talk from Planet Fair is a YouTube series co-hosted by PayAnalytics founder Margrét Bjarnadóttir and Henrike Von Platen, founder and CEO of the FPI Fair Pay Innovation Lab in Berlin.
+Friday Coffee Talk from Planet Fair is a podcast/videocast series co-hosted by PayAnalytics founder Margrét Bjarnadóttir and Henrike Von Platen, founder and CEO of the FPI Fair Pay Innovation Lab in Berlin.
+It is available through all podcast platforms as well as on YouTube as a videocast.